-&lt;sup>2 Analyses done before loading will be accepted as long as sampling/analyses has been done no more than three months prior to the loading operation
+3 Analyses done before loading will be accepted as long as sampling/analyses has been done no more than three months prior to the loading operation

-&lt;sup>3 In cases where maize is stored longer than 3 months in a silo and is not accessible for sampling before delivery to the customer, sampling may be carried out during loading.
+4 In cases where maize is stored longer than 3 months in a silo and is not accessible for sampling before delivery to the customer, sampling may be carried out during loading.
 The results must be available before unloading at the customer or at least before the next processing step or feeding (if there is a written agreement between the seller and the customer).

-- If the results are above EU maximum limits for the intended use, the suppliers and the authorities shall be duly and quickly informed as per applicable local regulations or rules.
+- If the results are compliant with EU maximum limits, the tested batches can be loaded into sea going vessels, inland waterway transports or trucks or railways without further testing, as long as all measures are taken to preserve the identity of the concerned batches.
+These analyses done before loading will be accepted as long as sampling/analyses have been done no more than three months prior to the delivery5. - If the results are above EU maximum limits for the intended use, the suppliers and the authorities shall be duly and quickly informed as per applicable local regulations or rules.
 If the results are confirmed, the relevant authorities and the EFISC-GTP management should be informed. - In case of stored batches and reanalysis after three months, the highest measured Aflatoxin B1 value (from all sampling moments) is leading since it is not obvious that Aflatoxin B1 content could decrease over time.
 All analysis results applicable for the batch (also the expired ones) must accompany the batch.